jmoncla/WGU-Capstone-Meal-Classifier-Machine-Learning-Web-App/README.md

 ## MAIN APPLICATION LOGIC

-The main application logic involves training the model and vectorizing text data using the following key functions:
+The main application logic involves vectorizing the data and training the model with this function:

 ```python
 def train_model():